 - What happens at the end of the formal warning period?

-Your supervisors and advisory committee will assess your progress against the documented progress requirements and advise Graduate Research Candidature of the outcome, who will then issue you with a formal notification of the outcome via your university email.
+Your supervisors and advisory committee will assess your progress against the documented progress requirements and advise Graduate Research in University Services of the outcome, who will then issue you with a formal notification of the outcome via your university email.

 The outcome will be either: